Froztbitten/roll-to-kill/README.md

 # Roll To Kill

-A simple turn-based combat demo made in Godot.
+Currently, a vibed, STS meets Balatro meets dice made in Godot.
+Some say it's the dark souls of gambling.

 ## How to Play